Free Summer Days Out

 [ Nature Event - Guided Session - Wildlife ]

-Taking place on the 15th August, this nature session is for children to discover the landscape of the moor and the animals, insects and plants that live there.
-There is wildlife identification, pond dipping and planting (dogs welcome).
+Taking place on the 20th August 2024, this nature session is for children to discover the landscape of the moor and the animals, insects and plants that live there.
+There is wildlife identification, pond dipping and seed planting (dogs welcome).
 Booking required through the Friends of Ilkley Moor page.

 Playing in the sand at Embsay Reservoir